cloud-gov/cf-ex-drupal8/README.md

 ```

 and look in the results for the credentials of our "secrets" service (it'll be
 part of the `VCAP_SERVICES` section).
-Then, we update our `secrets` service
+Then, we update our `secrets` service.

-like so:
+You will need to set the following variables with your secret values.

+  "ENVIRONMENT": "PROD",
+  "ADMIN_EMAIL": "your@email.com",
+  "CRON_KEY": "REPLACE_WITH_YOUR_SECRET",
+  "HASH_SALT": "REPLACE_WITH_YOUR_SECRET",
+  "ROOT_USER_NAME": "REPLACE_WITH_YOUR_SECRET",
+  "ROOT_USER_PASS": "REPLACE_WITH_YOUR_SECRET"

+Include all of the variables with your values.
+The `PROD` variable adds additional protections to the production environment.

+Here is the command with a shortened list:

 ```
-cf update-user-provided-service secrets -p '{"SAMPLE_ACCOUNT":"Some Value", "SAMPLE_CLIENT":"Another value", ...}'
+cf update-user-provided-service secrets -p '{"ENVIRONMENT": "PROD", "ADMIN_EMAIL": "your@email.com", ...}'
 ```

 ### Updating PHP